ansys/pyansys/README.rst

 - `Granta MI RecordLists <https://recordlists.grantami.docs.pyansys.com/>`_: Pythonic interface to Ansys Granta MI Lists API.
 - `Shared Components <https://shared.docs.pyansys.com/>`_: Shared Ansys software components to enable package interoperability and minimize maintenance.

+Other tools delivered as part of the metapackage are:

+- `Ansys Tools Path <https://path.tools.docs.pyansys.com/>`_: Library to locate Ansys products in a local machine.
+- `PyAnsys Tools Report <https://report.tools.docs.pyansys.com/>`_:  Tool for reporting your Python environment's package versions and hardware resources in a standardized way.
+- `PyAnsys Tools Versioning <https://versioning.tools.docs.pyansys.com/>`_: Tool for backwards and forwards server support.
+- `PyAnsys Units <https://units.docs.pyansys.com/>`_: Pythonic interface for units, unit systems, and unit conversions.

 Much effort is underway to continue expanding and developing packages in the `PyAnsys GitHub <https://github.com/ansys/>`__ account.
 On the ``Issues`` page for each package, you can post issues and request new features.
 You can also feel